desprdo/solana-swap-examples/README.md

 ## Examples 📚

-This repository contains example implementations in different programming languages, designed to help you get started with the SolXtence Swap API.
+This repository contains example implementations in different programming languages.
 Currently, we have examples for:

 - **JavaScript (Node.js)**
-- **Python (Soon...)**
+- **Python**

 ### What You'll Learn 📘